fuseraft/kiwi/docs/hashes.md

 # Hashes

-Hashes in Astral are similar to maps and dictionaries in other languages.
+Hashes in Kiwi are similar to maps and dictionaries in other languages.

 A hash just contains a series of key-value pairs.